Bioanalysis in compliance to GCP/GCLP

-The bioanalysis of PK samples in clinical trials needs to be performed using validated bioanalytical methods with adherence to the current EMA/FDA guidelines for the analysis of study samples from clinical trials.
+The bioanalysis of PK samples in clinical trials needs to be performed using validated bioanalytical methods with adherence to the current ICH M10, EMA andFDA guidelines for the analysis of study samples from clinical trials.

 Lablytica supports the bioanalytical phase of clinical trials with an experienced team of Analytical Chemists, Responsible Scientists as well as a Quality Assurance group.
 These analytical phases are performed in accordance with Good Clinical Practice (GCP) and Good Clinical Laboratory Practice (GCLP) standards.